Forward Motion: Moving a Crisis Into Action

 Dr. Veronica A. Kelley, DSW, LCSW, is the Director for the San Bernardino County Department of Behavioral Health and oversees the daily operations for both Mental Health and Substance Use Disorder Services.
 Ms. Kelley is a member of the Governing Board for the County Behavioral Health Directors Association of California (CBHDA), serving as the President, she sits on the Executive Committee and serves as the Co-Chair for the Substance Abuse Prevention & Treatment (SAPT) Committee.
 She is also a Council Member to the California Behavioral Health Planning Council, Board Member to the California Mental Health Services Authority, and Associate Member to the American Society of Addiction Medicine.
 In August of 2019, she was appointed by the governor as a member of the No Place Like Home Program Advisory Committee.

 Jonathan Sherin, MD, PhD, is the Director for the Department of Mental Health in Los Angeles County.
-He is a longtime wellbeing advocate who has worked tirelessly throughout his career on behalf of vulnerable populations.
-In his current role as Director of the Los Angeles County Department of Mental Health (LACDMH), he oversees the largest public mental health system in the United States with an annual budget approaching $3 billion.
+Dr. Jonathan Sherin is a longtime wellbeing advocate who has worked tirelessly throughout his career on behalf of vulnerable populations at local, state, and national levels.
+In his current role as Director of the Los Angeles County Department of Mental Health (LACDMH), he oversees the largest public mental health system in the United States with roughly 6,000 staff, over 2,000 contracts with community providers, and an annual budget approaching $3 billion.

 Brenda Grealish is the Executive Officer of the Council on Criminal Justice and Behavioral Health, which is part of the California Department of Corrections and Rehabilitation.
 She served as Chief for the Medi-Cal Behavioral Health Division at the California Department of Health Care Services since 2019, where she has served in several positions, including Chief of the former Mental Health Services Division and Assistant Deputy and Acting Deputy Director for Mental Health and Substance Use Disorder Services.
 She also held several positions at the California Department of Corrections and Rehabilitation, Office of Research including Deputy Director, Research Manager III, and Research Manager II.